-I am equipped to evaluate oral and facial muscle function and will develop a curated treatment plan for each client.
-I often will collaborate with dentists, orthodontists, speech-language pathologists and other professionals to provide comprehensive care.
+I am trained to evaluate oral and facial muscle function and will develop a curated treatment plan for individual or group therapy.
+I will collaborate with dentists, orthodontists, and other professionals to provide comprehensive care.

 My Specialty Area